-5.4.1 The council is in the process of updating the Local Plan and as part of the consultation on the Strategic Issues and Priorities document a table was included in this document that identified whether a policy would be potentially replaced be replaced by a national policy or there was scope for a Local Plan policy.
-Although published outside of the monitoring period, the new draft reg 18 Local Plan contains a glossary of all policy numbers and whether they are new or have replaced existing policies.

-5.5 Policy DS1 Development Strategy and Principles

-5.5.1 Development on Previously Developed Land (PDL) and Greenfield Land
+- 5.4.1 The Council is in the process of updating the Local Plan.
+Although published outside of the monitoring period, the new draft reg 18 Local Plan contains a glossary of all policy numbers and whether they are new or have replaced existing policies. - 5.5 Policy DS1 Development Strategy and Principles - 5.5.1 Development on Previously Developed Land (PDL) and Greenfield Land

-- 5.5.2 The increase in the proportion of housing completions on Greenfield land is due to completions on a number of sites that were previously undeveloped including various Local Plan Part 2 allocations, Barton Farm, and Land West of Waterlooville which included greenfield land in their allocations.
-It is anticipated that the percentage of PDL development will continue to fall in the next few years as many of the sites coming forward are now on Greenfield land albeit allocated in the plan. - 5.5.3 For further details on the proportion of housing completions on previously developed land and greenfield land please see Appendix 4 table 4.1
+- 5.5.2 The increase in the proportion of housing completions on Greenfield land is due to completions on a number of sites that were previously undeveloped including various Local Plan Part 2 allocations, Kings barton (Barton Farm), and Land West of Waterlooville which included greenfield land in their allocations.
+It is anticipated that the percentage of PDL development will continue to fall in the next few years as many of the sites coming forward are large Major Development Areas that are located on Greenfield land. - 5.5.3 For further details on the proportion of housing completions on previously developed land and greenfield land please see Appendix 4 table 4.1

-Net dwelling completions by policy area (MTRA, SHUA and WT)
+Net dwelling completions by policy area (Market Towns and Rural Areas MTRA, South Hampshire Urban Areas SHUA and Winchester Town WT)